Vortezz/Vortezz/README.md

 ### Hi there 👋 I'm Victor

-I'm a french 🥖 fullstack developer.
-I love to create web apps, Minecraft plugins and mobile apps.
-I'm also an open source enjoyer and my goal is to provide ethical code 🌱<br>
+I'm a French 🥖 full-stack developer.
+I love creating web apps, Minecraft plugins, and mobile apps.
+I'm also an open-source enthusiast, and my goal is to provide ethical code 🌱.
-I enjoy learning new things and speaking english!
+I enjoy learning new things and speaking English!

-I'm currently in a MPI* preparatory class for engineer schools in Louis Le Grand in Paris.
+I'm currently in an MPI* preparatory class for engineering schools at Louis-Le-Grand in Paris.
-I'm also Java Director for [@Ekalia](https://ekalia.fr/) since 2022.
+Since 2022, I've also been the Java Lead at [@Ekalia](https://ekalia.fr/).

 ### Skills

 ![Skills](https://skillicons.dev/icons?i=java,ts,js,html,css,flutter,mongodb,mysql,redis,react,tailwind,docker)

-### I worked for them
+### I've worked with

 #### Brands